jisazaTappsi/shatter/README.md

   - `function`: A callable object.
   - `arguments` Dictionary with the function inputs.

 `solver.Code`: Class that helps output pieces of code.
-The code is given as a String.
+The code is fed as a string (with optinal arg str_code) or it can be declared as variables. eg:

+    from shatter.solver import Code
+    a = Code()
+    b = Code()
+    print(a > b)

+Will literally print string `a > b` rather than the objects or any result.

 `solver.Solution`: Class that contains the solution of the problem it includes: